Seagle-Z/Project_Cache/ProjCache_Misc/MethodValue&TaskValue_Doc.md

 A single day that the event will be triggered all day.
 The better way to use this is to use is with TIME or TIME_RANGE

-APP_LAUNCHING
+APP_ON_SCREEN
-When a App opened by user, trigger this event
+When a App opened by user and also displaying on screen by device, trigger this event

 BLUETOOTH
 If the device connected to a Bluetooth device, then triggered this event.
 Finish